 12. Lowers Cholesterol

-Fenugreek seeds lower total cholesterol and LDL (the bad cholesterol).
-They are rich sources of steroidal saponins that intercept the absorption of cholesterol and triglycerides (16).
+Fenugreek seeds lower total cholesterol and LDL (the bad cholesterol), which can promote heart health.
+They are rich sources of steroidal saponins that intercept the absorption of cholesterol and triglyceridesi XA type of converted fat stored in the fat cells in case of excess calories that are not immediately required by the body.
+(17).
 This way, the seeds discourage the production of cholesterol in the liver.

 13. Fight Inflammation